-I have served as an adjunct professor for the Civil and Environmental Department at NJIT for 20 years, teaching Construction Management courses at both the undergraduate and graduate levels.
+I have served as an adjunct professor for the Civil and Environmental Department at NJIT for 22 years, teaching Construction Management courses at both the undergraduate and graduate levels.
 I have spent 47 years as a consultant working for civil engineering firms, owners, and contractors.
-I have worked at various engineering levels from draftsman (with pens, pencils, and T-squares) to Senior Associate, Project Manager, Resident Engineer and Construction Manager.
+I have worked at various engineering levels from draftsman (with pens, pencils, and T-squares) to Senior Associate and Resident Engineer.
 My work, of course, involves tunnel design, inspection, and construction as well as work on highways, bridges, historic structures, dams, and commercial development.

-It is my intention that by the time this course is over, you will be knowledgeable enough on the equipment and the methods used for underground construction that when going on a tunnel construction site, you will be familiar enough with the various aspects of this type of work to understand what is going on and the equipment being used.
+It is my intention that by the time this course is over, you will be knowledgeable enough on the equipment and the methods used for underground construction that when going on a construction site, you will be familiar enough with the various aspects of this type of work to understand what is going on and the equipment being used.